Here are questions we get asked all the time:

 Also they generally don't have the time to hang out with people outside their faith.
 In addition to working for a living, Jehovah's Witnesses are required to attend five meetings a week, prepare for them, read all their literature, and go door to door preaching the good news.

-The WT says, 'there is a clear difference between being friendly toward a workmate and being that one’s close companion.
+'there is a clear difference between being friendly toward a workmate and being that one’s close companion.
 Here is where another Scriptural principle enters the picture.
-The apostle Paul warned Christians: “Do not become unevenly yoked with unbelievers.”, WT, May 1, 2007, Article: 'Let God’s Word Guide Your Steps', par 9
+The apostle Paul warned Christians: “Do not become unevenly yoked with unbelievers.”, Watchtower Magazine, May 1, 2007, Article: 'Let God’s Word Guide Your Steps', par 9

 That's one reason why they choose close friends within the organization instead of people who go to other churches.